 reSAWN TIMBER co. chose Western Hemlock for interior applications due to its impeccably straight uniform grain structure, fine texture, and its creamy white to light gold color, which lends itself to a modern clean aesthetic.
 And, it’s a great option for an affordable, aesthetically pleasing, high grade, vertical grain material.

-reSAWN’s Western Hemlock products include three CHARRED shou sugi ban designs — KITSAP, YAKIMA and KITTITAS — and several designs that are non-CHARRED — MASON, GRAYS HARBOR , LEWIS, and SNOHOMISH.
+reSAWN’s Western Hemlock products include three CHARRED shou sugi ban designs — KITSAP, YAKIMA and KITTITAS — and several designs that are non-CHARRED — MASON, GRAYS HARBOR , LEWIS, SNOHOMISH and BENTON.
 All products are available for sampling and specification.

 ADDITIONAL BENEFITS OF WESTERN HEMLOCK